jacobalberty/unifi-docker/README.md

 #### Host Networking

-If you launch the container using host networking \(With the `--net=host` parameter on `docker run`\) Layer 2 adoption works as if the controller is installed on the host.
+If you launch the container using host networking (with the `--net=host` parameter on `docker run`) Layer 2 adoption works as if the controller is installed on the host.

 #### Bridge Networking